Victorian Railways Short W type carriage: BW cars

 Built from 1911 to 1918 were cars 1BW to 39BW.
 They were designed to match the AW cars, but were second class and seated 56 people across 7 compartments, plus two at each end.
 They were almost exactly the same as the AW cars in every other way.

 In 1925, cars 40BW to 44BW were built, with the new style of curved roofing.
 They were otherwise identical to the previous batch.

 As noted above, two AW cars and 31-34BW were fitted with LP gas-fired boilers to circulate heated water around the carriage from 1975.

 1BW and 35BW (along with 62BW) appeared in the season one episode "The Copy" of Round the Twist, and were used for filming of scenes between Healesville and Yarra Glen.

 10BW and 27BW were destroyed in a collision at Seymour in 1935, 24BW and 29BW was destroyed by fire at Ballarat Car Sheds, 1977 and BW 30 was scrapped in 1970.

 CW cars

 To supplement the W-series passenger cars, fifteen vans were built in 1913–1914 with clerestory roof outlines and numbered CW 1–15.
 The vans were nearly identical to the earlier CV vans numbered 3 to 7, with a slightly wider body to take advantage of the E type design advances but the same capacity and length.

 An additional five vans were built in 1935, numbered 16–20.
 These vans were built with the arched roof style introduced from 1925.

+On 19 May 1958 vans 18CW and 19CW were sighted fitted with Tait bogies instead of the normal W car type, the difference being the additional clasp brakes.
+The same change was noted on 20CW on 17 November 1958.

 Over time these vans had their wooden sides replaced with steel.